-If your looking to make a simple neutral spirit like vodka with your reflux or column still a sugar wash is the recommended wash to use.
+If you’re looking to make a simple neutral spirit like vodka, or just pure ethanol for hand sanitizer, using a sugar wash is highly recommended.
 This is because it’s simple to make and provides great results.
-There’s no point in paying more money for grains and malts not to mention the extra work involved with grain mashes if your reflux still is going to strip all the flavours from your final product.
+There’s no point in paying more money for grains and malts not to mention the extra work involved with grain mashes, when you’ll strip all the flavour out using a column still.

 You can make either vodka or rum with a sugar wash but remember if you plan to make rum you will need to use a pot still.
 For detailed instructions on how to make vodka or rum check out my two recipes below: